ahoarau/m3-cmake-project-creator/README.md

 ```bash
 m3rt_server_run
 ```
-Your component should be at the end of the available components lists.
+Your component should be at the top of the available components lists (default name is controller_example_v1).

 Vizualize the robot in rviz :
 ```bash